tidepool-org/blip/README.md

 7. publish the new version with `$ npm publish`; before the *actual* publish happens, the `yarn` install, linter, tests, and packaging webpack build will run since we have set those up through the `prepare` and `prepublishOnly` npm hooks in the package.json
 8. merge the approved pull request to master
 9. remember to bump the version appropriately in the package.json for the app (e.g., blip) requiring `@tidepool/viz` as a dependency!

-## Diabeloop Specifics

-In order to get the images in the local folder so the build can properly finish, you need to:
-1. Run the `artifact.sh`.
-This will copy the YourLoops logo in `src/modules/print/images/diabeloop`